NJAU-CDSIC/HMRLBA_V1.0/README.md

            config=args.config_file)
 ```

-The experiment config files are organized as `configs/Model_training/pdbbind/SPLIT.yaml` where `SPLIT` is one of `{identity30, identity60, scaffold}`.
+The experiment config files are organized as `configs/Model_training/pdbbind/SPLIT.yaml` where `SPLIT` is one of `{identity30, identity60, scaffold, casf}`.

 - Training model, taking identity30 dataset as an example: